 HIV+ students may experience some related physical and mental health symptoms, including side effects of medication which can include tiredness/fatigue, nausea, sleep disturbance and diarrhoea, and thus benefit from reasonable adjustments whilst studying at the University.
-Common reasonable adjustments include adjustments to on-campus accommodation (such as a fridge for storage of medication), rest breaks during exams and other examination arrangements, and flexible deadlines.
+Reasonable adjustments may include changes to on-campus accommodation (such as a fridge for storage of medication), alternative arrangements such as extra time or rest breaks during exams, or support with flexible deadlines.

 Experiences of hate, harassment and discrimination

 Everyone at the University of Warwick, whether studying, working, or visiting, has the right to feel safe.
 The Report & Support team offers advice and support to students in relation to experiences of hate, harassment, bullying, discrimination, sexual misconduct and other forms of violence and abuse.
 This includes experiences motivated by someone's HIV status (actual or perceived).

 Students (and staff) can report hate, harassment or discrimination by contacting Report + Support, though support is not conditional on choosing to make a report and a formal report will not be triggered automatically.
 There is the option to report anonymously, or to speak to an adviser.

 The Terrence Higgins Trust (THT) offers detailed guidance on travelling with HIV.
 Your personal tutor, a contact for any relevant scheme involving travel (such as Warwick in Africa) and the Social Inclusion team can support you to complete a bespoke Risk Assessment associated with any travel you may undertake with the University.